 - Concept of Lagom and The laws of Jante.

-- Housing - Finding a house is a game of luck and patience.
+- Housing – Finding a house is a game of luck and patience.
 Housing market is centrally managed.
-It is a bit skewed against immigrants at the begining.
+It is a bit skewed against immigrants at the beginning.

-- Paperwork - Most paper work takes weeks if not months.
-Limited workforce leds to delays in getting social securty number, bank accounts etc
+- Paperwork – Most paper work takes weeks if not months.
+Limited workforce leds to delays in getting social security number, bank accounts etc

 - Language – Although most Swedes speak excellent English, knowing Swedish makes it easier.